-- the current and predicted effects DER is having on networks,
+- the current and predicted effects DER is having on networks

-- whether our current set of expenditure assessment tools are fit for purpose both now and into the future.
+- whether our current set of expenditure assessment tools are fit-for-purpose both now and into the future.

 DER integration is an emerging area of expenditure.
-This consultation is part of our continuous review of our regulatory toolkit for assessing electricity determinations and will support consumers to pay no more than necessary, for the safe and reliable distribution of electricity.
+This consultation is part of our continuous review of our regulatory toolkit for assessing electricity determinations and will support consumers to pay no more than necessary for the safe and reliable distribution of electricity.
 More details on the techniques we currently apply to assess a distributor’s expenditure assessment proposals is provided in our Expenditure forecast assessment guideline.

-We invited written submissions between 19 November 2019 to 20 January 2020.
-In response to these submissions, the AER commissioned the CSIRO and CutlerMerz to conduct a study into potential methodologies for valuing DER.
-This study is nearing completion, with the draft report due to be released in early September 2020 for stakeholder consideration.
+We invited written submissions to the consultation paper between 19 November 2019 and 20 January 2020.
+In response to these submissions, the AER commissioned the CSIRO and CutlerMerz to conduct a study into potential methodologies for determining the valuing of DER (VaDER).